altaga/EHM--Advanced-Wearables/README.md

 | D3               | P1.05   (input)  |
 | D4               | P1.06   (input)  |

-Los datos mandados desde el microcontrolador a la board son de 16 bits, siendo los primeros 8 bits el dato a mandar y los otros 8 el numero de sensor.
+The data sent from the microcontroller to the board is at 16 bits, the first 8 bits being the data to send and the other 8 the sensor number.

     static unsigned int temp = 0;
     temp = readTriWire();